journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 - Upload the PDF to Github
 - create a **release** on Github, calling it 'final'
 - upload the PDF as the final copyedited file back into OJS

+## Wrap-up
+- Check the article metadata for funding information, and cross-check with the manuscript (acknowledgements, title page, footnote) - fill in if necessary